Consultations, Briefings and Evidence

 BEFS issued this briefing paper to all MSPs ahead of the Sustainable Development Goals in Scotland, On Target for 2030? debate in the Scottish Parliament on 16th January 2020.
 BEFS contributed to the UWS-OXFAM report in relation to UN:SDG 11 – Sustainable Cities and Communities.
 Read the full report here.

-BEFS responded to the Scottish Government’s Developing Scotland’s Circular Economy consultation on proposals for legislation, highlighting the absents of the built environment in the consultation document.
+BEFS responded to the Scottish Government’s Developing Scotland’s Circular Economy consultation on proposals for legislation, highlighting the absence of the built environment in the consultation document.

 BEFS response focused on ensuring appropriate training and skills for interventions within historic buildings were considered.
-BEFS also took the opportunity to reiterate concerns around how EPC ratings are assessed in relation to traditionally built properties.
+BEFS also reiterated concerns around how EPC ratings are assessed in relation to traditionally built properties.

 BEFS response focuses on our existing building stock being our most sustainable resource, and making clear that Principles and signposting should include the Historic Environment Policy for Scotland and related Managing Change guidance.

 BEFS stated the role of the built environment as being a direct contributor to tourism; and also impacted by tourism.
-BEFS was clear that responding to further consultations, in relation to revenue allocations and benefits for place, was eagerly anticipated.
 Read HES’ response here.

-BEFS completed the online questionnaire and supplied a workshop report compiled after a recent HEWG meeting explored the questions raised with BEFS members.
-The ‘actions’ in the current plan were thought to tend more towards achievable than ambitious – respondents raised whether this was enough given the declared climate crisis?
+BEFS completed the questionnaire and supplied a workshop report compiled after a recent HEWG meeting explored the questions raised with BEFS members.
+The ‘actions’ in the current plan were thought to tend more towards achievable than ambitious.
 Members responses: RTPI and RIAS.

 Prior to Stage 3 debates, BEFS had issued a briefing paper for MSPs, based on previous work by the Planning Taskforce and comments in relation to refreshed and new topics of interest to BEFS membership.